Planning and Preparation Can Prevent Stress & Mishaps

 - Communicate: Speak up.
 If you start to feel your RA symptoms flare, you’re overly tired, or something about the trip, such as the climate, activities, or food, isn’t agreeing with you, your travel companions need to know.
 Usually, the best defense is a good offense—so face any problems head on and speak up before things get worse.
 No one will know you’re in pain or exhausted if you don’t speak up.

-Some careers require heavy business travel, which can be particularly difficult with RA.
-Some tips for successful business travel with RA:
+Some careers require heavy business travel, which can be particularly difficult.
+Some tips for successful business travel include:

 - Allow an extra day of travel time prior to the trip to provide an opportunity to rest upon reaching your destination.